OpenBioSim/somd2/README.md

 `--rest2-selection` option.
 This should be a `Sire` selection string that specifies additional atoms of interest, i.e. those in regular, non-perturbable molecules.
-If the selection does contain atoms within perturbable molecules, then only those atoms will be considered as part of the REST2 region, i.e. you can select a sub-set of atoms within a perturbable molecule to be scaled.
+If the selection does contain atoms within perturbable molecules, then only those atoms within the perturbable molecules will be considered as part of the REST2 region, i.e. you can select a sub-set of atoms within a perturbable molecule to be scaled.

 By default, the REST2 schedule is a triangular function that starts and ends at 1.0, with a peak at the middle of the lambda schedule corresponding to